Kriti Kharbanda: Career progression and critical acclaim (2013–2019)

-In 2019, she starred in two cast ensembles.
-Her first release of the year was the reincarnation comedy Housefull 4, where she portrayed Rajkumari Meena and Neha opposite Deol and Riteish Deshmukh.
-It became her highest grossing release with a worldwide gross collection of ₹296 crore.
-Times of India said, "Kriti Kharbanda and Pooja Hegde are reduced to being props, owing to their limited screen time."
-Hindustan Times praised her, "Kriti Kharbanda brings freshness to the screen" but said, her poor dialogue delivery is distracting.
-Later that year, she appeared in Anees Bazmee's Pagalpanti alongside Samrat.
-Bollywood Hungama mentions, "Of all the heroines, Kriti Kharbanda gets to play an interesting character and she does justice."
+Kharbanda starred in two comedy ensembles in 2019.
+Her first release of the year was the reincarnation comedy Housefull 4, where she portrayed Rajkumari Meena and Neha opposite Bobby Deol and Riteish Deshmukh.
+It became her highest grossing release with a worldwide gross collection of ₹296 crore and was the year's fourth highest grossing release.
+Monika Rawal Kukreja opined, "Kriti Kharbanda brings freshness to the screen but, her poor dialogue delivery is distracting."
+Later that year, she appeared in Anees Bazmee's Pagalpanti alongside Pulkit Samrat, playing a gangster's daughter.
+Critic from Bollywood Hungama noted, "Of all the heroines, Kriti Kharbanda gets to play an interesting character and she does justice."